maluyckx/Network_Attacks/report.md

 All scripts are written in Python.
 To run them, simply use the command `python3 <script name>.py`.

 ## Network scans
-The attack script can be found in the `network_scans` folder.
+The attack script can be found in the `attacks/network_scans` folder.
 It performs a parallelized scan of every port from 1 to 65535.

 To launch the attack on `ws2` or `ws3`, follow these steps (TODO A AMELIORER):